microsoft/azure-pipelines-agent-cookbook/CONTRIBUTING.md

 - [ ] Simplify your code around the issue to better isolate the problem

 Don't feel bad if the developers can't reproduce the issue right away.
 They will simply ask for more information!

+## Contributing Fixes

+If you are interested in writing code to fix issues, please see [How to Contribute](https://github.com/Microsoft/azure-pipelines-agent-cookbook/wiki/How-to-Contribute) in the wiki.

+# Thank You!

+Your contributions to open source, large or small, make great projects like this possible.
+Thank you for taking the time to contribute.